MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M07-empower-workforce-copilot-operations/6-use-chat-prepare-vendor-engagement.md

+# Exercise 1, Task 4: Use Microsoft 365 Copilot Chat to prepare for vendor engagement
+---
 It’s been quite a day thus far.
 With Copilot's help, you brainstormed in Whiteboard, researched in Word, and created an executive presentation in PowerPoint.
 It's late afternoon, but you must still finalize the decision-making process and prepare for vendor engagement before you call it a day.

 For this final task, you want to consolidate your previous work into actionable outputs: